lyon-fnal/centos-gm2-dev/README.md

 vncpasswd
 ```

-You can start your vnc server with,
+You can start your vnc server with (you can add -autokill will exit VNC server when you log out of the VNC session),

 ```
 vncserver -geometry 1400x900